haiderrrrrrr/Vexus-Grocery-Store/README.md

 # Vexus Grocery Store
- A Grocery Store designed with HTML, CSS, Bootstrap and Javascript
+ A Grocery Store Frontend designed with HTML, CSS, Bootstrap and Javascript It is only the front-end.
+Does not contain Database and backend